-In parallel shaft applications, the advantage of the helical gear design over spur gears is improved smoothness, with less noise due to the fact that the angled teeth engage more gradually and more than one tooth is in mesh at any time.
+In parallel shaft applications, the advantage of the helical gear design over spur gears is improved smoothness, with less noise since the angled teeth engage more gradually and more than one tooth is in mesh at any time.
 The disadvantage of helical gear applications in parallel drives is the resultant thrust along the axis of the gear.
 This can be mitigated by the use of thrust bearings.
-The disadvantage of helical gears in right angle drives is increased sliding friction between the mating teeth.
+The disadvantage of helical gears in right-angle drives is increased sliding friction between the mating teeth.
 This can be mitigated by the use of proper lubricant.

 The Ondrives.US Advantage: You can rely on our helical gear experience